Priyanka Chopra And Deepika Padukone Bring A Taste Of Bollywood To The Oscars

 Meanwhile, Priyanka, who is already familiar to American audiences for her ABC series, Quantico, is slated to make her Hollywood film debut in Baywatch, playing the film’s main villain, Victoria Leeds.

 Ms. Chopra showed up for the pre-Oscar parties looking stunning in a cream colored knit top, accented by a multi-colored skirt, topped with a dark colored jacket.
-The ensemble was thrown together from selections taken from Chanel, Charles Finch, Georgina Chapman, and Harvey Winestein collections.
+The ensemble was thrown together from selections taken from Chanel, Charles Finch, Georgina Chapman, and Harvey Weinstein collections.

 Thank u @chanelofficial #charlesfinch @georginachapmanmarchesa and #harveywinestein what an epic evening! #PreOscars